Secular Games: Augustus

-The later Principate
+Later games

 The Games continued to be celebrated under later emperors, but two different systems of calculation were used to determine their dates.
 Claudius held them in AD 47 to celebrate the 800th year from the foundation of Rome.
 According to Suetonius, a herald's proclamation of a spectacle "which no one had ever seen or would ever see again" amused his listeners, some of whom had attended the Games under Augustus.

 Under subsequent emperors, Games were celebrated on both the Augustan and the Claudian systems.
 Domitian held his in AD 88, possibly 110 years from a planned Augustan celebration in 22 BC, and he was followed by Septimius Severus in AD 204, 220 years from the actual Augustan celebration.
 On both occasions, the procedure used in 17 BC was followed closely.
-Antoninus Pius in 148 and Philip I in 248 followed Claudius in celebrating the 900- and 1000-year anniversaries of Rome's foundation, respectively.
-These involved rituals at the Temple of Venus and Roma instead of the Tarentum, and the date was probably changed to April 21, the Parilia.
+Antoninus Pius on 21 August 148 and Philip I in 248 followed Claudius in celebrating the 900- and 1000-year anniversaries of Rome's foundation, respectively.
+These involved rituals at the Temple of Venus and Roma instead of the Tarentum, and the date was probably changed to the Parilia on April 21.
+In the case of Antoninus Pius, the games aligned with his decennalia, the celebration of the first ten years of his own rule.

 By 314, 110 years from the Games of Septimius Severus, the Christian Constantine I was emperor, and no Secular Games were held.
 The pagan historian Zosimus (fl. c.
 498–518), who wrote the most detailed extant account of the Games, blamed this neglect of the traditional ritual for the decline of the Roman Empire.